gradle/gradle/design-docs/features/composite-build/dependency-substitution/direct-replacement/README.md

 - Naive implementation of dependency substitution: metadata is not considered
 - Can use the `ProjectPublications` instance for every `EclipseProject` in the composite
 - Adapt the returned set of `EclipseProject` instances by replacing Classpath entries with project dependencies
+- Matching is done only on group and name (version numbers are ignored).

 ### API